thisisjonchen/StudyTempo/README.md

 # StudyTempo ✏️

 ## Description
-Say hello to StudyTempo: an AI-powered all-in-one productivity hub built for students to help maintain their _study tempo_.
+Say hello to StudyTempo: an all-in-one productivity hub built for students to help maintain their _study tempo_.

 **Why did I build this?** I had an extra display and wanted to throw a functional "display" on it.
 I didn't like how current iterations on the internet looked and felt, so I made my own: something simple, minimalistic, yet functional.